 Later, my mom told me that the cat clung to her for about ten minutes, refusing to give up, probably wanting to go home with her...
 I completely agreed with my mom's guess!
 Because usually, when I scroll through Douyin, I often come across videos related to cats and dogs, so I know that the fate of pets is mainly divided into two extremes: either they are treated like royalty or they are like beggars.

-I glanced at my husband, who was intently watching the cat in the store, seemingly deeply captivated by its cuteness.
+I glanced at my husband, who was intently watching the cat in the store, seemingly deeply attracted by its cuteness.
 I gently tugged at his sleeve, signaling him to look at me.
 He turned his head, and I smiled, saying, "Look, how cute this cat is!
 Every movement it makes shows us its attitude towards life."

 My husband nodded and quietly said, "Yes, every life has its value of existence, and we shouldn't belittle them.
 I was too cold towards you before, and I apologize."